 - Practical application using past exam questions

-- Ensuring the quality of your studies for essays and multiple choice.
+- Ensuring the quality of your studies for multiple choice

 Even if it seems obvious or you think “I know that already,” keep in mind that that’s exactly how you end up overlooking the fundamentals.
 “I know this already” is the most dangerous thought you can have.